orlandogordon/orlandogordon/README.md

 </p>

 <p align="center">
     Hey there, my name is Orlando!
-I am a cyber insurance brokr by day and full-stack software engineer by night.
+I am a self taught full-stack software engineer currently completing an apprenticeship at Microsoft.
 Please feel free to take a look at some of the projects I've been working on and reach out with any feedback or potential oppurtunites.
 </p>

 <!--Project Section -->